Skip to content

 Plant sources

-• Walnut oil and walnuts: They are also rich in ALA.
+• walnut oil and walnuts: They are also rich in ALA.

 • Other seeds and nuts: In addition to flax seeds and chia seeds, other seeds and nuts such as hemp seeds and walnuts are also good sources of ALA.